Frequently Asked Questions

 At what age can I join the Sea Cadets?

-Sea Cadets: 12 until their 18th birthday.
+Sea Cadets: Open to young people aged 12 up until their 18th birthday.

 How do I join?